Pennsylvania state flag

 Governor Josh Shapiro (D) continues to defer his decision pending Treasury guidance, including which students will be eligible and how the federal program will interact with existing state programs.
 U.S. Education Secretary Linda McMahon publicly called on Shapiro to opt in (April 13, 2026).
 Pennsylvania has until January 1, 2027 to submit IRS Form 15714.
 Estimated forgone scholarship value over three years: approximately $2 billion.

-Contact your governor and legislators to express support for opting in.
-Use our advocacy kit to send personalized letters.
+The governor must file IRS Form 15714 to opt in.
+Use our advocacy kit to send a personalized letter.

 State Context